qmolabucr/qntenna/README.txt

 gauss(l,w,l0):
 Gaussian profile of an absorbing channel used in the calculation.

-find_optimum_peaks(spectrum, l0, dl, w, Delta):
+find_optimum_peaks(l0, dl, w, Delta, npeaks=2):
-Finds two sets of peaks on either side of the spectral maximum (or another specified point) corresponding to the maxima of Delta in the parameter space (l0, dl, w)
+Finds npeaks sets of peaks in regions seperated by the npeaks-1 highest order local minima.
+Peaks correspond to the maxima of Delta in the parameter space (l0, dl, w).
+Requires a number of peaks to search for (default 2).

 load_spectrum_data(spectrumfile):
 Loads a spectrum file that is in standard format (see input data format above) and warns if the file is excessively